Different classes of HIV drugs

 A third drug from a different class is added to these two to create an effective combination that attacks HIV at different points.

 Integrase inhibitors, another class of antiretroviral drugs, have several advantages: When taken as part of combination therapy they quickly suppress the amount of HIV in the blood.
 They generally cause relatively few side effects and are less likely to interact with other medicines.
+This class of drugs includes an injectable treatment given every month or two.

 A small dose of another drug—either ritonavir (Norvir) or cobicistat—is almost always added to a PI combination.
 This is called “boosting” because it boosts the levels of the PI in the blood, and usually allows for once-daily dosing.
 Note that “boosters” can interact with recreational drugs, such as ecstasy, crystal meth, K, benzodiazepines and erectile dysfunction drugs such as Viagra.